darryltanzil/spot-boston-dynamics/README.md

 ## What we learned

-## What's next for Boston Dynamics Senior Companion
+## What's next for Boston Dynamics "Hawkeye" Robot

 ## Technologies Used
 * Spot SDK for control over hardware